Fedjmike/cucats-python/exercises/caesar-cipher.md

   and run `cipher.py`.
 You should see 'x'.

-We're doing good, but not quite there yet.
+We're doing well, but not quite there yet.

 * What happens if you do the following?